Work through Commercial Insurance Answer Map

 Better risk and fit explanations improve the quality of incoming conversations and make the agency feel more consultative before the first review ever happens.

 Treat Commercial Insurance Answer Map as one operating piece, not a loose playbook.
-For commercial insurance operators, a map of recurring risk, fit, coverage, and review questions from business buyers should help clarify how calls, web intake, booking, CRM routing, follow-up, review automation, and owner visibility fit together before a done-for-you system is installed.
+For commercial insurance operators, a map of recurring risk, fit, coverage, and review questions from business buyers should help clarify how calls, web intake, booking, CRM routing, follow-up, review automation, and owner visibility fit together before a connected system is installed.

 In the full TQP build, these notes connect AI receptionist systems, lead-capturing smart websites, reputation operations, missed-call recovery, and reactivation workflows into one front-door operating layer.